Daniel-Mietchen/datascience/reading-room.md

 # About

 This file hosts metadata about or links to resources that seem relevant for activities covered by this repo, but that have not been incorporated in any of the more specific files yet.
-Most of these I have read already but typically under circumstances (e.g. offline on a train) that did not provide me with an opportunity to properly include them here.
+Most of these I have read already but typically under circumstances that did not provide me with an opportunity to properly include them here.
 The plan is thus to spend an entire day every now and then on sorting and reading  through these resources and putting them into context, be it in one of the more thematically focused files in this repository or elsewhere.

 # List
 * [What should a modern scientific infrastructure look like?](http://bjoern.brembs.net/2015/04/what-should-a-modern-scientific-infrastructure-look-like/)